 Course reserves are held behind the library service desk at your campus.
 You will need to provide library staff with your professor's name.
 Library staff will retrieve your course reserve for you.

-Students and faculty can look up the course reserves that are available at campus libraries through the library catalogue.
+Students and faculty can look up the course reserves that are available at campus libraries through Page 1+.

 To access the list of reserves for your courses: